b-gogeishvili/university/paradigms/classes_extended.md

 ## Abstract

 An abstract class in C++ is a class that cannot be instantiated (you cannot create objects of it directly).
-It’s meant to serve as a base class — a blueprint for other classes.
+It’s meant to serve as a base class (a blueprint for other classes).

 Abstract class is created by declaring at least one pure virtual function: